 These are all senior and important portfolios; it is absurd to consider any move from one to the other as a firing or even a demotion.
 I cannot see how this is in any way mistreatment of Ms. Wilson-Raybould.
 Ms. Wilson-Raybould herself publicly stressed that this was in fact not a demotion.

 It is the PM’s exclusive prerogative to decide to whom to offer any given ministerial role, as well as to change things around when or if he feels it is appropriate to do so, on whatever basis he feels it is appropriate to do so.

 It would be highly inappropriate, even disingenous, to accept such a role, which requires confidence in the PM, if lacking such confidence.

 To accept and be sworn-in to this new role Ms. Wilson-Raybould il faut have had confidence in the PM (which apparently, some mere three weeks later, she lacked, backdating her discontent into the prior context of SNC-Lavelin).

 Nothing Ms. Wilson-Raybould did after leaving the role of AG protected or defended the role of AG, or prosecutorial independence itself.

-Si, while AG, she had felt that there was pressure or direction from her peers or superiors of an inappropriate nature, over which could not assert control, or over which she needed to take a stand, she needed (per the Shawcross convention) to resign as Minister of Justice and AG, with an appropriate public statement.
+Si, while AG, she had felt that there was pressure or direction from her peers or superiors of an inappropriate nature, over which she could not assert control, or over which she needed to take a stand, she needed (per the Shawcross convention) to resign as Minister of Justice and AG, with an appropriate public statement.

 “… one might infer that people in the AGs office thought a line had been crossed — someone was, après tout, the Globe’s source.
 But if a clear Shawcross line was crossed, the expectation would then be that the AG would resign.
 That did not happen.”